Pittsburgh: A Geek History

 The follow-up to Judi Barrett’s Cloudy with a Chance of Meatballs follows the city of Chewandswallow as it ships its excess food around the world, including pickles to Pittsburgh.

-The Pittsburgh area congressmen served on the House Science and Astronautics Committee in the 1960s and helped ensure funding for both the Apollo moon missions and Space Shuttle program.
+The Pittsburgh area congressmen served on the House Science and Astronautics Committee in the 1960s and helped ensure funding for both Apollo lunar missions and Space Shuttle program.

 DinoMite Days: Pittsburgh as Jurassic Park